39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) Bhagat Singh

-36. In which of its executive committee meetings did the Congress adopt the policy of abolishing land ownership?
+36. In which Executive Committee did Congress adopt the policy to abolish land ownership?

 (a) Executive Committee 1937